 - 35.1 The School seeks to provide an environment for all employees, contractors and temporary workers free from harassment, bullying, intimidation and victimisation. - 35.2 Disciplinary action will be taken against any employee who is found to have committed a deliberate or unlawful act of discrimination, sexual or racial harassment or bullying.
-See the Equal Opportunities Policy.
+See the Anti-bullying and Equality Policy.